-The Board of the University is the highest authority at the University of Copenhagen.
-The Board manage the general interests of the University as an education and research institution.
+The Board is the highest authority at the University of Copenhagen.
+The Board manages the general interests of the University as an education and research institution.

 The Central Administration conducts the day-to-day administration and special initiatives.
 Faculties and departments have their own individual administrations, although the general economy is overseen by the Central Administration.

 The University of Copenhagen is a self-governing unit under the state.
 The University reports to the Ministry of Science, Technology and Innovation, with which the Board of the University has entered into a Development Contract.
 This contract formulates the University's objectives and intended progress for a fixed period of time.